-I am a Ph.D. candidate in Education Policy and Program Evaluation at Harvard University.
-My research focuses broadly on how different educational experiences impact students' outgroup attitudes, prosocial and empathic behaviors, and social and political preferences—and how aggregate shifts in these outcomes ultimately impact societal economic and racial equity.
-My interests stem from a working theory that a more equitable society cannot be achieved through improvement of education-specific outcomes (e.g., test scores and attainment) alone, but also requires increasing these potential "spillover" effects of education.
+In one strand of my work, I research how different educational experiences impact students' outgroup attitudes, prosocial and empathic behaviors, and social and political preferences—and how aggregate shifts in these outcomes ultimately impact societal economic and racial equity.
+This focus stems from a working theory (read: needs to be empirically tested) that a more equitable society cannot be achieved through improvement of education-specific outcomes (e.g., test scores and attainment) alone, but also requires increasing these potential "spillover" effects of education.